chrisbrandl/co2monitor/README.md

 https://www.thingiverse.com/thing:3391397

-The dome part has been modified to ensure free circulation of air around the sensor.
+The dome part has been modified to ensure free circulation of air around the sensor, see checked in STL file.